POLS 1140

 What’s the theoretical framework

-• Finds citizens have low levels of general and factual knowledge
+• Finds citizens possess low levels of factual knowledge

 What’s the theoretical framework